-Risk Consequence Mitigation

-That the sub-station The preferred option cannot be Electricity North West has

-is cannot be delivered, and a less preferable confirmed that it is technically

-relocated option is progressed that feasible to relocate the sub-

-generates lower outputs, station.

-outcomes and benefits.

-The necessary funding is

-secured to enable the

-relocation to proceed.

-The necessary Relocation may not happen.
-The necessary funding is

-budget cannot be Budget for the relocation would secured to enable the

-secured to support need to be found from de-scoping relocation to proceed without

-the relocation of the project potentially resulting de-scoping.

-in lower outputs, outcomes and 1 3

-benefits

-Cost of works The scheme is de-scoped by The cost plan will be updated

-exceeds the amending the specification. throughout the design.
-A

-available budget.
-Risk that quality of scheme is contingency of 10% for

-reduced, and outputs are not met. construction applied and

-further 7% design risk

-contingency has been applied.

-That the preferred Project not perceived as a Consultation with THT, users

-option does not success by THT, users and and partners has informed the

-deliver the partners. current project concept.

-expected outputs,

-outcomes and Subsequent design stages

-benefits would be subject to rigorous to

-ensure project was aligned

-with needs and aspirations of

-THT, users and partners,

-Unknown hidden Delays to the delivery of the Updated surveys will be

-building defects project and/or increased costs. undertaken as part of the

-and conditions planned enabling works,

-including asbestos

-Proposals fail to Delays to the delivery of the Early and ongoing informal

-secure planning project and/or increased costs. consultation and engagement

-approval and listed with statutory consultees, the

-building consent Planning Authority and the

-Conservation Officer
+Risk Consequence Mitigation That the sub-station The preferred option cannot be • is cannot be relocated delivered, and a less preferable option is progressed that generates lower outputs, outcomes and benefits.
+Electricity North West has confirmed that it is technically feasible to relocate the sub- station.
+The necessary funding is secured to enable the relocation to proceed.
+The necessary budget cannot be secured to support the relocation Relocation may not happen.
+Budget for the relocation would need to be found from de-scoping of the project potentially resulting in lower outputs, outcomes and benefits The necessary funding is secured to enable the relocation to proceed without de-scoping.
+Cost of works exceeds the available budget.
+The scheme is de-scoped by amending the specification.
+Risk that quality of scheme is reduced, and outputs are not met.
+The cost plan will be updated throughout the design.
+A contingency of 10% for construction applied and further 7% design risk contingency has been applied.
+That the preferred option does not deliver the expected outputs, outcomes and benefits Project not perceived as a success by THT, users and partners.
+Consultation with THT, users and partners has informed the current project concept.
+Subsequent design stages would be subject to rigorous to ensure project was aligned with needs and aspirations of THT, users and partners, Unknown hidden building defects and conditions Delays to the delivery of the project and/or increased costs.
+Updated surveys will be undertaken as part of the planned enabling works, including asbestos Proposals fail to secure planning approval and listed building consent Delays to the delivery of the project and/or increased costs.
+Early and ongoing informal consultation and engagement with statutory consultees, the Planning Authority and the Conservation Officer